 The GIA Racial Equity in Arts Funding workshop includes information on the history of racialization in the United States, the history of cultural funding, and real-world stories of success and examples of racial equity funding, strategies, and resources you may bring with you back to your organizations.

-Workshop participants in cities like Detroit, Cleveland, and Seattle have expressed that what they learned from the workshop will be useful to their work.
+Workshop participants in cities like Detroit; Cleveland; Seattle; Trenton, NJ; and Boston, MA; have expressed that what they learned from the workshop will be useful to their work.
 Here are some of their remarks: